Mahane Yehuda Food Market

 Gabriel Cohen, a member of the nearby Beit Yaakov neighborhood, described the market in those days in his book “Beit Avinu”:

 It was a market without special arrangements.
 Baskets and boxes were stacked side by side in the open field.
-Often familiar vegetable growers and sellers sat by their wares and waited for the buyers.
+Familiar vegetable growers and sellers often sat by their wares and waited for the buyers.
 The buyers were Jews, while the sellers were Arab peasants from the villages near Jerusalem.
 And so the two peoples stood opposite each other, which gave the market a unique character.
-Jewish housewives tried to speak Arabic, and the Arab peasants tried to get rid of their goods in Yiddish.
-The commotion was great, and the children also tried to benefit amidst this commotion of shouting, bargaining, trafficking, and cursing.
-It was challenging to carry a fresh cucumber, green onion, or lettuce leaf to your palate.

 arik-about